top of page

 • Only ONE crew/spectator vehicle per entrant allowed for parking.
 Consolidate cars in town in Glen Rose before coming out to the parking area so you won't be turned away.

 • Crew can assist their participant in the Valley Village area at Cedar Brake Aid Station ONLY.
-Crews may only access their runners within 200 yards of the aid station or at their car.
+Crews may only access their runners within 200 yards of the aid station.
 Participants may "check out" from the race at the Headquarters tent and go to their car via shuttle to sleep or even leave the race course but must "check in" at HQ when returning.

 • No crewing at Fence Line aid station unless your crew is volunteering at Fence Line aid station already.